maddagada/Smart-Temperature-Monitor/README.md

     1.3.
 Other features of the android device are used, such as alerts/push notification.

     1.4.
-An metawear sdk (metawear interface) will be downloaded into the android device to communicate with the metawear.
+An metawear sdk (metawear interface) will be downloaded into the android device to communicate with the metawear(IoT) device.

 # 2. Metawear device: